oncomouse/AndrewPilsch.com/_includes/cv.md

 "**Composition's Mushrooms: Fungal Models of Sustainable Pedagogy.**" *The Conference on College Composition and Communication*.
 Pittsburgh, PA, 2019.
 (Accepted)

+"**Frankenstein's Monster vs Cthulhu!: Imagining the Monster at the End of this World.**" *"It's Alive!": Frankenstein’s Monster 200 Years Later*, College Station, TX, 2018.

 "**Composition not Inheritance: Imagining a Functional Digital Humanities.**" *DHSI Colloquium*, Victoria BC, 2018.

 **"Alien Megastructures: The Possibility of Extraterrestrial Life and the Rhetoric of Hope in the Anthropocene."** *18th Biennial RSA Conference*, Minneapolis, MN, 2018.